From Interpretability to Performance: Optimizing Retrieval Heads for Long-Context Language Models: Experiments

 \subsection{Robustness Across Training Datasets}

 \S~\ref{exp:main} has demonstrated the effectiveness of RetMask in enhancing long-context capabilities using LMSYS-Chat-1M~\cite{zheng2024lmsyschatm}.
-A potential concern is whether these improvements stem from the retrieval-ablated optimization strategy or from dataset-specific characteristics that happen to enhance long-context processing.
-To address this, we conduct experiments using Wildchat~\cite{zhao2024wildchat}, another conversational dataset collected for instruction tuning.

-\paragraph{Improvements are consistent on WildChat.} Figure~\ref{tab:wildchat} shows that RetMask consistently outperforms all baselines on average.
+A potential concern is whether the improvements stem from the retrieval-ablated optimization strategy or from dataset-specific characteristics that happen to enhance long-context processing.
+To address this, we conduct experiments using Wildchat~\cite{zhao2024wildchat}, another dataset collected for instruction tuning.
+Specifically, we synthesize responses to first-turn instructions in WildChat using RetMask to build the training data.
+Evaluation results of the trained models are shown in Table~\ref{tab:wildchat}. \paragraph{Improvements are consistent on WildChat.} As with LMSYS-Chat-1M, RetMask outperforms all baselines on average across tasks.
 Notably, substantial improvements are observed on \textit{Cite} and \textit{Re-rank} tasks, consistent with findings in \S~\ref{exp:main}.
 These results confirm that the improvements are attributed to the optimization methodology rather than dataset-specific artifacts.
-This demonstrates the robustness and generalizability of RetMask across different instruction-following datasets.
+This demonstrates the robustness and generalizability of RetMask across different datasets.